Are Organic Foods Better for Children?

 USDA organic standards are specific and detailed.
 In broad strokes, the standards prohibit synthetic pesticides, genetically modified ingredients, irradiation, and the use of biosolids (sewage sludge) as fertilizer.
-Organic livestock eat organic feed and are not given antibiotics or hormones, and have access to pasture.
 Producers keep written audit trails to demonstrate that organic integrity is maintained throughout farming, processing, production and transportation of organic foods.

 Why Organic Foods May Matter to Most Children